overture-stack/website/markdown/documentation/song/admin/analysismanagement.md

 ![Entity](../assets/swagger_analysis_endpoints.png 'analysis endpoints')

-2. **Input the Anlysis ID and Credientials**
+2. **Input the Analysis ID and Credentials**

 Input your authorization token  and the analysis ID and study ID corresponding to the data you want to suppress.

 ![Entity](../assets/swagger-publishid.png 'publish endpoint')

 3. **Execute**

 Click Execute.
 The Swagger UI will provide your response and detailed descriptions of all potential response codes.